e-gov/TARA-Doku/TechnicalSpecification.md

 - validity
 - authentication method
 - eIDAS level of assurance
+- value of `nonce` if the parameter was used in authentication request

 For more detailed information about the identity token verifications can be found from OpenID Connect and OAuth 2.0 protocol specifications.